dfinity/canpack/README.md

 }
 ```

+This shorthand requires adding [`canpack`](https://crates.io/crates/canpack) as a dependency in your Cargo.toml file.
 It's also possible to manually define Candid methods by exporting a `canpack!` macro:

 ```rust
 pub fn hello(name: String) -> String {